philipp-zahn/open-games-engine/README.md

 Stack will be responsible for installing haskell, the Open-games-hs framework and its dependencies.

-Once stack is installed you can run the demo project by running `stack run`.
+Once stack is installed you can run the demo project by running `stack build --exec open-games-exe`.
 That will execute the project, and print the result of executing an equilibrium check on a very simple game.
 The rest of the tutorial will go into how to use the open-games framework in order to design and analyse games interactively using `ghci`.
 To invoke it, use `stack ghci` and that will start a new interactive session.